Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 {: .challenge}

-## Exercise 2
+> ## Exercise 2
-Run a HemeLB GPU simulation and measure the performance of the code in terms of MLUPS (Millions of Lattice sites Updates per second) per computing core.
+> Run a HemeLB GPU simulation and measure the performance of the code in terms of MLUPS (Millions of Lattice sites Updates per second) per computing core.
 This can give us a measure of the acceleration achieved by using the GPUs compared to the CPU only simulation.
-To enable comparison of the performance of the CPU and GPU versions of HemeLB, use the simulation geometry used in the previous episodes (`bifurcation.gmy`).
+To enable comparison of the performance of the CPU and GPU versions of HemeLB, use the simulation geometry used in the previous episodes (eg the `bifurcation.gmy` from [previous episode]({{page.root}}{% link _episodes/03-benchmarking-and-scaling.md %})).
 Try running the GPU code using up to ...
 GPUs and report the scaling achieved.
+>
-Why do you think a tapering of the performance occurs at the largest GPU counts?
+> Why do you think a tapering of the performance occurs at the largest GPU counts?
+>

-A further testing of the code could be performed by using a bigger simulation domain, e.g. the `CBM2019_Arteries_patched.gmy` which contains 60 million fluid sites.
+> A further testing of the code could be performed by using a bigger simulation domain, e.g. the `CBM2019_Arteries_patched.gmy` which contains 60 million fluid sites.

 > ## Exercise 3